CaptainFluffyToes/powershell_github_clone/README.md

 * Runs git pull --all on any existing repositories.
 * Verifies than any passed through repository exists before attempting to clone/fetch changes.
 * Will terminate if the entered repository names do not match with any of the online names.
+* Handles accounts with more than 30 repos.
+* Terminates if there are no repos present in the named account.

 It gathers the repositories by connecting to the github api to fetch a current listing of all repositories.

 ## Usage
 The .ps1 file is self executing.
 Drop the file into the directory that you would like to use for your GitHub repositories.
-They execute the .ps1 file from a powershell prompt.
+Then execute the .ps1 file from a powershell prompt.

 ## Dependencies